microsoft/ApplicationInsights-node.js/README.md

 The following OpenTelemetry Instrumentation libraries are included as part of Azure Monitor Application Insights Distro.

-> [!WARNING]
-> Instrumentation libraries are based on experimental OpenTelemetry specifications.
+> *Warning:* Instrumentation libraries are based on experimental OpenTelemetry specifications.
 Microsoft's *preview* support commitment is to ensure that the following libraries emit data to Azure Monitor Application Insights, but it's possible that breaking changes or experimental mapping will block some data elements.

 ### Distributed Tracing